soleaf/ErRabbit/readme.md

 * Java 1.7 upper
 * MongoDB 2
 * ActiveMQ
-* Log4j 2 in Your Application(Log Tracking Target).
+* Log4j 2 in your application(log tracking target).

 # Install and Using

 1. Run MongoDB, ActiveMQ
 1. Run ErRabbit
 1. Make a Rabbit
-1. Add JMS Appender to your Application log4j2.xml
+1. Add JMS Appender to your application log4j2.xml

 ## Download release